-PURPOSE: To provide Grantees with the 2023 Federal Poverty Guidelines and Definition of Income for use in the Low-Income Weatherization Assistance Program (WAP).
+PURPOSE: To provide Grantees with the 2025 Federal Poverty Guidelines and Definition of Income for use in WAP.

-SUPERSEDES: Weatherization Program Notice (WPN) 22-3
+SUPERSEDES: Weatherization Program Notice (WPN) 25-3 supersedes WPN 24-3

-SCOPE: The provisions of this WPN apply to all WAP Grantees applying for financial assistance under the Department of Energy's (DOE) WAP.
+SCOPE: The provisions of this WPN apply to all WAP Grantees receiving financial assistance under the Department of Energy's (DOE) WAP.

 LEGAL AUTHORITY: Title IV, Energy Conservation and Production Act, as amended, authorizes DOE to administer the WAP.
-All grant awards made under this Program shall comply with all applicable laws and regulations including, but not limited to, the WAP Regulations contained in Code of Federal Regulations (CFR) 10 CFR Part 440, as applicable.
+All grant awards made under this Program shall comply with all applicable laws and regulations including, but not limited to, the WAP Regulations contained in Code of Federal Regulations (CFR) 10 CFR Part 440 and Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR 200.

-PROCEDURES: The annual revision of the U.S. Department of Health and Human Services (HHS) poverty income guidelines is published in the Federal Register which can be found at the HHS website.
+PROCEDURES: The U.S. Department of Health and Human Services (HHS) revises poverty income guidelines annually; then publishes them in the Federal Register.
+The guidelines are accessible on the HHS website.

-The attached tables display the revised guidelines showing income eligibility limits at 200 percent of the poverty guidelines per the requirements contained in Section 412(7) of the Energy Conservation and Production Act (42 U.S.C.
-6862(7)).
+The attached table displays the 2025 guidelines showing income eligibility limits at 200 percent of the poverty guidelines (See Section 412(7) of the Energy Conservation and Production Act (42 U.S.C.
+6862(7))).
 Adjusted tables for Alaska and Hawaii are also included.
-These guidelines are effective as of January 12, 2023, and apply to both farm and non-farm families.
-American Samoa, Guam, Northern Arapaho, Northern Marianas, Puerto Rico, and US Virgin Islands must select the appropriate set of poverty guidelines and include them in their State Plans for review and approval by DOE prior to use.
+The guidelines are effective as of January 17, 2025, and apply to both farm and non-farm families.
+American Samoa, Guam, Northern Marianas, Puerto Rico and U.S. Virgin Islands must select the appropriate set of poverty guidelines and include them in their Grantee Plans for review and approval by DOE prior to use.

 Grantees shall distribute these tables immediately to their Subgrantees for use in the Program from the effective date of this guidance until updated in subsequent policy documents.

-Additionally, this WPN provides Grantees with a definition of income for use in the WAP and required source documentation for review when requested by an outside authority.
+Additionally, this WPN provides Grantees with a definition of income for use in WAP.
+This guidance continues to reaffirm previous guidance by outlining expectations of source documentation for review when requested by an outside authority.

-DETERMINING ELIGIBILITY LEVELS: As defined in 10 CFR 440.3, low-income means that income in relation to family size which:
+DETERMINING ELIGIBILITY LEVELS: As defined in 10 CFR 440.3, Low-income means that income in relation to family size which:

-- (1) Is at or below 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget (OMB), except that the Secretary may establish a higher level if the Secretary, after consulting with the Secretary of the United States Department of Agriculture (USDA) and the Secretary of Health and Human Services, determines that a higher level is necessary to carry out the purposes of this part and is consistent with the eligibility criteria established for the Weatherization Program under Section 222(a)(12) of the Economic Opportunity Act of 1964; - (2) Is the basis on which cash assistance payments have been paid during the preceding twelve-month period under Titles IV and XVI of the Social Security Act or applicable State or local law; or - (3) If a Grantee elects, is the basis for eligibility for assistance under the Low-Income Home Energy Assistance Act of 1981, provided that such basis is at least 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget.
+- (1) Is at or below 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget (OMB), except that the Secretary may establish a higher level if the Secretary, after consulting with the Secretary of the United States Department of Agriculture (USDA) and the Secretary of Health and Human Services, determines that such a higher level is necessary to carry out the purposes of this part and is consistent with the eligibility criteria established for the Weatherization Program under Section 222(a)(12) of the Economic Opportunity Act of 1964; - (2) Is the basis on which cash assistance payments have been paid during the preceding twelve-month period under Titles IV and XVI of the Social Security Act or applicable State or local law; or - (3) If a Grantee elects, is the basis for eligibility for assistance under the Low-Income Home Energy Assistance Act of 1981, provided that such basis is at least 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget.

-QUALIFIED ALIENS RECEIVING WEATHERIZATION BENEFITS: Grantees are directed to review guidance provided by HHS under Low-Income Home Energy Assistance Program (LIHEAP).
-This Guidance can be found at: http://aspe.hhs.gov/hsp/immigration/restrictions-sum.shtml.
+ELIGIBILITY FOR WAP BENEFITS: Grantees are directed to review guidance provided by HHS under the Low-Income Home Energy Assistance Program (LIHEAP) at Summary of Immigrant Eligibility Restrictions Under Current Law | ASPE (hhs.gov) for information on providing WAP benefits to eligible populations.